tvriesde/rdw-workshop-15-10/2. TDD-DotNet/README.md

 ### Step 4: Getting ready to write unit test

 We are finally ready to implement our unit test in TDD style.
 But first, add the following line in your unit testing class.
 You need to add your source code project namespace with `using` keyword.
-For example, in my example below, I added `using HelloCopilot` because `HelloCopilot` is my namespace for my source code project.
+For example, in my example below, I added `using GettingStarted` because `GettingStarted` is my namespace for my source code project.

 ![Add namespace](./images/16_AddClass.jpg)